tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/1/LessonPlan.md

 1. Data exploration

-1. Data quality checks
+2. Data quality checks

-1. Data cleaning strategies
+3. Data cleaning strategies

-Tell students you will demonstrate each of these parts so that they can confidently clean and prep data for analytical use.
+Tell students you will demonstrate each of these parts so that they can confidently clean and prep data for analysis.

 Open the slides and introduce data cleaning by covering these points:

 * Data cleaning is critical to financial analytics.
-Data quality issues comprise the integrity, or "health," of a dataset, which, in turn, creates a need for data cleaning.
+Data quality issues comprise the integrity, or "health," of a data set, which, in turn, creates a need for data cleaning.

 * The goal of data cleaning is to keep the "plumbing" of data pipelines clean and in working condition so that analytics can run smoothly.

 Discuss how data quality is determined.

 * Most data quality rules are influenced by general coding etiquette (e.g., using correct data types, minimizing use of nulls) as well as general data requirements (e.g., strings are characters and numerics are numbers).

 * However, many companies create their own data governance rules and policies that dictate what makes each data element complete, consistent, valid, and accurate.

 * The rules that govern data cleaning are defined by industry accepted standards/best practices and various data storage design theories.
 For example:

   * Numerical fields should not contain string characters, only digits.

-    * There should not be any duplicate rows in a dataset.
+  * There should not be any duplicate rows in a data set.

 * Data quality rules are also defined by business or functional rules.
 Sometimes data needs to be stored or formatted in a unique way for business needs.
 For example, an international company might store dates as `DD/MM/YYY`, whereas an American company might store dates as `MM/DD/YYYY`.

 Mention to students that these rules can all be researched  outside of class.

 Ask students to propose some reasons why data might become dirty.
-Highlight some of the examples provided by students.
-Be sure to cover the implications and impact of the following (typos, human error, and poor data management).
+Then, highlight some of the common reasons for having dirty data:

 * **Typos:** When manually entering data, users can enter typos.
 If gone unchecked, typos can corrupt data values.
 There is little that can be be done to get rid of typos, as it is often difficult to identify them.